ortus-docs/logbox-docs/creating_custom__appenders/README.md

 # Creating Custom  Appenders
-In order to create your own appenders, you will have to create a cfc that extends coldbox.system.logging.AbstractAppender and implement the following methods:
+In order to create your own appenders, you will have to create a cfc that extends `logbox.system.logging.AbstractAppender` and implement the following methods:

-* <i>init()</i> : Your constructor
+* `init()` : Your constructor
-* <i>logMessage()</i> : The method that is called when a message is received
+* `logMessage()` : The method that is called when a message is received
-* <i>onRegistration()</i> : An interceptor that fires when the appender gets created and initialized.
+* `onRegistration()` : An interceptor that fires when the appender gets created and initialized.
 It can be used for preparing the appender for operation.
-* <i>onUnRegistration()</i> : An interceptor that fires when the appender is removed from a logger.
+* `onUnRegistration()` : An interceptor that fires when the appender is removed from a logger.

 The signature of the init method is the following: